sdneon/node/README.md

 Thanks to the inspiration from dcodeIO et al =D

-## Version 23.8.0
+## Version 23.11.0
-* Update to Node.JS 23.8.0 baseline, and TypeScript v5.7.3.
+* Update to Node.JS 23.11.0 baseline, and TypeScript 5.8.3.
-* `--experimental-strip-types` is disabled (in favour of full TS transpiler), although Node.JS 23.6.0 enables it by default.
+* Experimental: switch modes between REPL and run main module/script.

 It embeds:
 * DS v1.2.2.
 * CS v2.7.0.
-* TS v5.7.3.
+* TS v5.8.3.

-* Refer to prior readmes for old changes.
+Refer to prior readmes for old changes.

-Built with VS 2022 v17.9.3 (rollback'd), as v17.10.0 fails!
+* `--experimental-strip-types` is disabled (in favour of full TS transpiler), although Node.JS 23.6.0 enables it by default.

 ## Usage
 The mod thus allows Node.JS+ to run .ds, .cs and .ts scripts directly for D Script, CoffeeScript and TypeScript directly.
 D being just a simple moniker for preprocessor sprinkled scripts.